Going through a difficult time?

 I am also trained in working with sexuality and sexual issues, and I adopt a sex-positive and LGBTI+ friendly approach.
 You can read more about my experience and how I work with sexuality and the body here.

-I work in English, Maltese, Italian, and French.
-I also have a good understanding of Spanish.
+I work primarily in English and Maltese.
+However, having lived in different countries, I am also well versed in Italian and French and have a good understanding of Spanish.

 Below are some of the main therapeutic approaches I use in my work, with a brief description of each one.